-A. Obtain from management a listing of all travel and related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
+- A. Obtain from management a listing of all travel and travel-related expense reimbursements during the fiscal period and management's representation that the listing or general ledger is complete.
 Randomly select 5 reimbursements, obtain the related expense reimbursement forms/prepaid expense documentation of each selected reimbursement, as well as the supporting documentation.
-For each of the 5 reimbursements selected:

-Performance: Obtained general ledger for travel and related expense reimbursements.
-No travel related expense reimbursements were noted.
+For each of the 5 reimbursements selected: - Performance: Obtained a listing of all travel and related expense reimbursements in the year and management's representation that the listing was complete.
+Selected 5 reimbursements and obtained supporting documentation.